End-to-End Optimization of Metasurfaces for Imaging with Compressed Sensing: Introduction

-Our metasurface physics platform is an ultra-thin nanostructured interface composed of an aperiodic array of subwavelength nanopillars, similar to structures previously fabricated for various metaoptics applications~\cite{khorasaninejad2016metalenses, mueller2017metasurface, lin2021end, khorasaninejad2016polarization, li2021inverse, chen2018broadband}.
+Our metasurface physics platform is an ultrathin nanostructured interface composed of an aperiodic array of subwavelength nanopillars, similar to structures previously fabricated for various metaoptics applications~\cite{khorasaninejad2016metalenses, mueller2017metasurface, lin2021end, khorasaninejad2016polarization, li2021inverse, chen2018broadband}.
 In contrast to diffractive optical elements, which can be modeled by scalar diffraction theory~\cite{born2013principles}, metasurfaces consist of nanoscale elements which require the simulation of ``full-wave'' Maxwell's equations.
-This results in enhanced dispersion, which can be used to realize multi-functional devices~\cite{chen2018broadband, rubin2019matrix, Roques-Carmes2022}.
-Furthermore, metasurfaces can be fabricated over large scales with chip-scale fabrication techniques in various mature (e.g., titania~\cite{devlin2016broadband} and silicon~\cite{arbabi2015dielectric}) and emerging (e.g., phase-change materials (PCM)~\cite{simpson2020phase,shalaginov2021reconfigurable,he2019tunable}) material platforms.
-The large number of degrees of freedom (up to $\gtrsim 10^6$ in this paper) and the rich physics at the nanoscale have spurred an emerging field of large-scale metasurface inverse design~\cite{lin2018topology, molesky2018inverse, Pestourie:18}.
+This results in enhanced dispersion, which can be used to realize multifunctional devices~\cite{chen2018broadband, rubin2019matrix, Roques-Carmes2022}.
+Furthermore, metasurfaces can be fabricated over large scales with chip-scale fabrication techniques in various mature (e.g., titania~\cite{devlin2016broadband} and silicon~\cite{arbabi2015dielectric}) and emerging (e.g., PCMs ~\cite{simpson2020phase,shalaginov2021reconfigurable,he2019tunable}) material platforms.
+The large number of degrees of freedom (up to $\gtrsim 10^6$ in this article) and the rich physics at the nanoscale have spurred an emerging field of large-scale metasurface inverse design~\cite{lin2018topology, molesky2018inverse, Pestourie:18}.
 However, most metaoptics designs have been confined to optics-only applications, such as lensing, beam-steering, and holography \cite{chen2016review}.
+Approaches combining metaoptics to a computational back-end have also been explored in the context of depth~\cite{colburn2020metasurface, yang2023monocular} and thermal imaging~\cite{saragadam2024foveated, huang2024broadband}.
 In those applications, the desired image is prescribed \emph{a~priori}.
 In contrast, recent work has introduced \emph{end-to-end} metaoptics inverse design~\cite{lin2021end0,lin2021end,Tseng2021}, whereby metasurfaces are directly optimized to minimize the reconstruction error in overdetermined imaging settings, computationally discovering the best sensor image for subsequent reconstruction.
-This paper extends end-to-end metasurface optimization to the underdetermined regime, where sensor data is limited, for both single-channel (2D) imaging (\cref{sec:2d}) with a small sensor and multi-channel (3D) high-resolution depth imaging with a phase-change material (\cref{sec:gss}).
+This article extends end-to-end metasurface optimization to the underdetermined regime, where sensor data is limited, for both single-channel (2D) imaging with a small sensor and multichannel (3D) high-resolution depth imaging with a phase-change material.